Greek football clubs in European competitions: UEFA Youth League

-The UEFA Youth League is a European youth football competition, equivalent to the men's Champions League, featuring the youth (U19) teams of clubs competing in the Champions League group stage, plus the domestic youth champions of the highest-ranked national associations.
-It started in the 2013–14 season and Olympiacos was crowned European champion for 2024.
+The UEFA Youth League is a European youth football competition, featuring the youth (U19) teams of clubs competing in the Champions League group stage, plus the domestic youth champions of the highest-ranked national associations.
+It started in the 2013–14 season and Olympiacos were crowned European champion for 2024.
 It thus became the first Greek team to win a European club football title.